Dollar General Corporation research snapshot

 Rating

-Value retail recovery with useful cash flow, but still exposed to low-income consumer stress and execution risk
+Value retail recovery improving with technical confirmation and stronger cash flow, but still exposed to low-income consumer stress and the January 2027 CEO transition

 Trend status